Telemetry

 Account event

 Expand an Account event record using the dropdown.
-The following additional information is displayed under the Detailed process info section:
+Coro displays the following additional fields and process information:

 • Hash (parent): The unique parent process identifier that initiated another process.